redis/redis-doc/docs/install/install-redisinsight/install-on-k8s.md

 ---
-Title: Install RedisInsight on Kubernetes
-date: 2024-01-30 10:00:00
+title: "Install on Kubernetes"
+linkTitle: "Install on Kubernetes"
-weight: 40
+weight: 3
-categories: ["RI"]
-path: install/install-redisinsight/install-on-k8s/
+description: >
-altTag: Install RedisInsight on Kubernetes
+    How to install RedisInsight on Kubernetes
 ---
-In this walkthrough, we will install RedisInsight on [Kubernetes](https://kubernetes.io/).
+This tutorial shows how to install RedisInsight on [Kubernetes](https://kubernetes.io/) (K8s).
 This is an easy way to use RedisInsight with a [Redis Enterprise K8s deployment](https://redis.io/docs/about/redis-enterprise/#:~:text=and%20Multi%2Dcloud-,Redis%20Enterprise%20Software,-Redis%20Enterprise%20Software).

 ## Create the RedisInsight deployment and service

-Below is an annotated YAML file that will create a RedisInsight deployment and a service in a k8s cluster.
+Below is an annotated YAML file that will create a RedisInsight deployment and a service in a K8s cluster.

-1. Create a new file redisinsight.yaml with the content below
+1. Create a new file named `redisinsight.yaml` with the content below.

 ```yaml
 # RedisInsight service with name 'redisinsight-service'